 Nouvel herbier de l'amateur, also edited by Loiseleur-Deslongchamps, was published in parts from 1830-1838 with 52 coloured engravings after drawings made by Lucie Deville, an apprentice of Bessa.
 The only bromeliad among them is Pitcairnia flammea, described under the name of Pitcainia fulgens Noisette (Figure 64).
 It came from Brazil and flowered in the collection of mr. Noisette in Paris.
 This species is saxicolous.

 Mrs. Deville contributed also, with many other artists, to Herbier général de l'amateur, deuxième serie, published in 6 volumes from 1839-1850 with 464 coloured plates.
 Volume 1 was edited by Loiseleur-Deslongchamps, volume 2-6 by Charles Antoine Lemaire.
-In this most drawings from the bromeliads are identical to the ones in L'Horticulteur Universel, journal général des jardiniers et amateurs, a journal edited by Charles Lemaire from 1839-1845, published in 6 volumes with 264 plates.
-Amongst the 8 bromeliads in L'Horticulteur Universel is one new species: Pitcairnia densiflora (Figure 65).
+Most drawings from the bromeliads are identical to the ones in L'Horticulteur Universel, journal général des jardiniers et amateurs, a journal edited by Charles Lemaire from 1839-1845, published in 6 volumes with 264 plates.
+In 1846-1847 two more volumes followed, edited by other persons.
+Amongst the about ten bromeliads in L'Horticulteur Universel is one new species: Pitcairnia densiflora (Figure 65).
 The plant was cultivated in 1854 in the garden of the natural history museum in Paris and in the same year also in Naples (Italy).
 The collectionsite of this specimen was unknown; it is a terrestrial and saxicolous plant from southern Mexico (Vera Cruz and Guerrero states).

 M. Rousselon was the editor of Annales de flore et de pomone, ou journal des jardins et des champs, published in three series from 1832-1848 in Paris.
 In total there were about 700 coloured plates in this journal, some of bromeliads.